ipfs/specs/src/http-gateways/path-gateway.md

 change it.
 If a child block is missing during streaming, the gateway SHOULD terminate the stream.
 Clients MUST verify response completeness.

+### `406` Not Acceptable

+Returned when the requested response format does not match the CID's codec and the gateway does not perform cross-codec conversion.

+For example, requesting `?format=dag-json` on a `dag-cbor` block, or `?format=dag-cbor` on a `dag-pb` block, SHOULD return a 406 response.

+Similarly, requesting `?format=tar` for content that is not UnixFS SHOULD return 406.

+Implementations MAY include an actionable hint in the response body (e.g., suggesting the client fetch the raw block with `?format=raw` and convert client-side).

+See :cite[ipip-0524] for details.

 ### `410` Gone

 Error to indicate that request was formally correct, but this specific Gateway